|

 executive producer.

-An Unreasonable Man (2006, IFC/Red
+An Unreasonable Man (2006, IFC/Red Envelope, dir.
+Henriette

-Envelope, dir.
-Henriette Mantel, Steve Skrovan, 122 min, NR sug PG) is
+Mantel, Steve Skrovan, 122 min, NR sug PG) is a biography of the famous consumer activist

-2000 and 2004.
-The early part of the film depicts his youth in a cohesive
+and presidential candidates in 2000 and 2004.
+The early part of the film

-family of Lebanese immigrants in Connecticut,
+depicts his youth in a cohesive family of Lebanese immigrants in Connecticut, and his

-the Carter administration, but had to break off on its own during the Reagan
+Carter administration, but had to break off on its own during the Reagan

 years.
 The last part of the film deals with the controversy of Nader’s effect